paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 127

-**Texto original:**
-A media company is evaluating the possibility of moving its systems to the AWS Cloud.
-The company needs at least 10 TB of storage with the maximum possible I/O performance for video processing, 300 TB of very durable storage for storing media content, and 900 TB of storage to meet requirements for archival media that is not in use anymore.
-Which set of services should a solutions architect recommend to meet these requirements?

-**Tradução:**
 Uma empresa de mídia está avaliando a possibilidade de mover seus sistemas para a AWS Cloud.
 A empresa precisa de pelo menos 10 TB de armazenamento com o máximo desempenho de I/O possível para processamento de vídeo, 300 TB de armazenamento altamente durável para armazenar conteúdo de mídia, e 900 TB de armazenamento para atender aos requisitos de mídia arquivada que não está mais em uso.
 Qual conjunto de serviços um arquiteto de soluções deve recomendar para atender a esses requisitos?